Cashtann/FileExplorer/README.md

 ### About

-Qt QML 6.5.3 and C++ 17 File Explorer, basic program This is my project for learning, nothing crazy
+Qt QML 6.5.3 and C++ 17 File Explorer, basic program.
+This is my project for learning, nothing crazy.

 ### Build and run